lukebrowning/tools/trove/README.rst

 Sometimes when a test fails the guest images are still present and are visible through the browser.
-In this case, the datastore instance detail tab may contain a stack traceback.
+In this case, the datastore instance detail tab may show the stack traceback of the error.

-One can also log into the guest datastore - ssh ubuntu@y.y.y.y from the localhost.
+You may have to change the project (**alt_demo**) to see this.

+If the failing datastore instances are not present, they were probably deleted by the test framework.
+In this case, the error may be recreatable through the GUI.
+Try to create the datastore manually, create databases and users, delete them, etc.

+At this point, you should be able to log into the instance and examine the trove log file /var/log/trove/trove-guestagent.log.
+Similarly, you can manually start and stop the database using the command systemctl start/stop <database>.
+The user is 'ubuntu'.
 There is no password.

 Erratic Results
 ---------------